Varbin/devicepasswords/docs/how-to/app-integration.md

     # Alternatively, use your existing user lookup.
     ```

-=== "dovecot-sql.conf.ext (plaintext passwords)"
+=== "dovecot-sql.conf.ext (unique login name)"

     ```
     driver = pgsql  # Database specific
     connect = host=postgres dbname=postgres user=postgres password=postgres  # Can be specified multiple times for high availability.

-    password_query = SELECT users.username as username, tokens.token AS password FROM users LEFT OUTER JOIN tokens on users.sub = tokens.sub WHERE users.username = '%n' AND (expires IS NULL OR expires > NOW()) AND password = '%w'
+    password_query = SELECT users.username as username, tokens.token AS password FROM users LEFT OUTER JOIN tokens on users.sub = tokens.sub WHERE users.login = '%n' AND (expires IS NULL OR expires > NOW())'
     user_query = SELECT username FROM users WHERE username = '%n'  # Only required for userdb iterate_query = SELECT username FROM users  # Only required for userdb
     ```